grilario/Grilario/README.md

 Web development student, attending high school at IF Baiano - 1° - 3°

-FullStack ❤ : Node JS, React, Express, Mongo DB
+Student ❤ : Node JS, React, Express, Mongo DB

 "You are not defeated when you lose.
 You are defeated when you quit" - Paulo Coelho